-Most of us spend about 1/3 of our lives sleeping!
-So, sleeping in the proper positions is critical for your spinal health.
-Of course having a quality mattress and pillow are important for your sleep too, but let’s start by reviewing the different sleeping positions.
+We spend about 1/3 of our lives sleeping!
+So, proper position is critical for your spinal health.
+Of course having a quality mattress and pillow are important for you too, but let’s start by reviewing the different sleeping positions.

 For the curve in your neck to be supported, it is important to not sleep on a flat pillow or a stack of pillows.
 The best pillow is one that supports your neck in a neutral position.
-Sleeping with too many pillows forces your chin toward your chest, and also puts unnecessary stress in your neck.
+However, to many pillows forces your chin toward your chest, and also puts unnecessary stress in your neck.
 Patients always ask us for pillow recommendations, and our answer is always the same.
-Choose one that supports your neck in a neutral position; not too flat and not too poofy.
+Choose one that supports your neck in a neutral position; not too flat and not too poufy.

-If you feel that sleeping on your back bothers your low back, use a small pillow under your knees for extra support.
+If you feel that your back bothers your low back, use a small pillow under your knees for extra support.

-Side sleeping is also a good choice for your spine’s health.
+This position is also a good choice for your spine’s health.
 Plus, you’re less likely to snore in this position as it keeps your airways open.
-This makes it the best position for people with sleep apnea.
-Although this is a great sleeping posture, avoid having your arm straight above your head to avoid potential shoulder problems.
+This makes it the best position for people with sleep problems such as sleep apnea.
+Although this is a great sleeping posture, avoid having your arm straight above your head to avoid potential shoulder pain.
 Feel free to bend your knees or use a small pillow between your legs to avoid low back and hip problems.